jgtolentino/Cardio-Fitness-Project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
+Must give credit to Kaggle for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/saurav9786/cardiogoodfitness).